 Now we come to a step many people associate with brand identity—colors and fonts.
 These are integral to your brand’s visual design, so choose wisely.

 If you have thoroughly researched your target market, you will know their moods, attitudes, and behaviors.
-Select colors and fonts that combine the image you want to portray and what will resonate with your prospective customers.
-Some of this will be based on opinion but use your best judgment.
+Select colors and fonts that form the image you want to portray and resonate with your prospective customers.

 Many businesses choose blue as a primary color to represent their brand.
 In fact, about a third of the world’s top 100 brands employ blue in their color scheme.
-Color psychologists claim blue creates a sense of trust with customers.
+In addition, color psychologists claim blue creates a sense of trust with customers.

-But while this may be true, how to you plan to stand out by choosing the same colors most businesses use?
-The same is true for fonts.
+But how do you plan to stand out by choosing the same color most businesses use?

 Step 6: Create Your Logo

 Finally, we have reached the brand identity component most people are familiar with.
-Your logo is the primary image that represents your business and should be included everywhere you can possibly put it—websites, uniforms, letterhead, social media profiles, company vehicles, etc.
+Your logo is the primary image that represents your business and should be included everywhere you can put it.
+Examples are websites, uniforms, letterhead, social media profiles, and company vehicles.

-Logo design goes beyond the scope of this article but creating a good one requires planning.
+Logo design goes beyond the scope of this article, but creating a good one requires planning.
 I caution clients against using one graphic designer.
-One of my favorite sources for design services is 99designs.
-It provides an excellent venue for working with designers and soliciting multiple logo concepts.
+If possible, work with multiple designers so you can have several design concepts from which to choose.

 Step 7: Brand Associations

-Technically, a brand association is “anything such as a symbol, activity, famous person, etc. that makes a consumer think of a particular brand or product”.
+Technically, a brand association is “anything such as a symbol, activity, or famous person that makes a consumer think of a particular brand or product”.
 (Cambridge University Press)

 Just like people, your partners, associates, and groups of which you are a member will influence how prospective customers see you.
-You should choose these for your business as carefully as you would choose them for yourself.
+Therefore, choose these for your business as carefully as you would for yourself.

-It’s also possible that other images can serve as brand associations.
-For example, an image of a mountain may symbolize freedom, success, or a desirable lifestyle.
+It is also possible that other images can serve as brand associations.
+For example, a picture of a mountain may symbolize freedom, success, or a desirable lifestyle.

 A word of caution: never attempt to make an association with people, businesses, or charitable organizations with the sole intent of driving sales.
 This rarely works because these relationships must develop naturally and benefit all parties involved.
 Forced arrangements and partnerships never end well.

-Also remember that a good reputation is difficult to establish but it only takes one incident to destroy one.
-Forming associations for the sake of making money compromises your integrity.
+Also, remember that a good reputation is difficult to establish, but it only takes one incident to destroy one.
+Forming associations for the sake of making money compromises integrity.

 Communicate the same messages, images, and associations over time and you will see results.
 Consistency separates the small businesses that succeed with brand building from the ones that don’t.

-If you’re going to create a brand identity, you must stay the course.
-When we’re tempted to quit, we’re usually close to our biggest breakthrough.
+If you are going to create a brand identity, you must stay the course.
+When you are tempted to quit, you are usually on the brink of a breakthrough.